 And so, as with Dragon Quest III, once again the question arises – why bother with these console ports of the orchestral arrangements if they sound significantly inferior and add little additional content?
-In the case of Dragon Quest III, the case was a bit less complicated – its Nintendo 3DS port was certainly closer in sound to the live performances than the mobile Dragon Quest IV version is.
-Again, it comes down to the fact that we are looking at music as it is used in-game, not as a separate album release (like the orchestral live performances).
+In Dragon Quest III’s case, the issue was a bit less complicated – its Nintendo 3DS port was undoubtedly closer in sound to the live performances than the mobile Dragon Quest IV version is.
+Again, it comes down to the fact that we are looking at music as used in-game, not as a separate album release (like the orchestral live performances).
 In other words: if you ignored the fact that better versions of this music exist outside of the realm of in-game music, you would be left with what is still a fantastic RPG score.

 It’s easy to take the excellence of the arranged Dragon Quest IV soundtrack for granted – but that would mean overlooking the almost schizophrenic quality of the material Sugiyama worked with.
 The NES Dragon Quest IV score is an odd duck.
 On the one hand, it is not just one of the longest NES soundtracks, but also the first franchise score where Sugiyama experiments more extensively with the console’s sound chip.
-On several occasions, Sugiyama gives the melody to the triangle channel in its higher registers, while the two harmonising square wave channels provide nearly chordal support.
+Sugiyama gives the melody to the triangle channel in its higher registers on several occasions, while the two harmonising square wave channels provide nearly chordal support.
 Elsewhere – for example on “Expanding the Map” – Sugiyama makes clever use of echo effects to suggest thicker textures and a lusher sound.
 “Cursed Towers” and “Ballon’s Flight” are the composer’s most rhythmically daring NES compositions – the latter’s constant metre changes make it an almost head-spinning experience.